Xperhub/vision_taofeek_re-ources/README.md

 we deliver the state-of-the-art performance.
 In the ShanghaiTech Part B dataset, CSRNet achieves 47.3% lower Mean Absolute Error (MAE) than the previous state-of-theart method.
 We extend the targeted applications for counting other objects, such as the vehicle in TRANCOS dataset.
-Results show that CSRNet significantly improves the output quality with 15.4% lower MAE than the previous state-ofthe-art approach.
+Results show that CSRNet significantly improves the output quality with 15.4% lower MAE than the previous state-of the-art approach.